-- Obliges suppliers and subcontractors to provide all necessary legal documentation (certificate of accident insurance, training records on health and safety risks, record of delivery of PPE to all workers, a positive certificate for each worker issued by a doctor); - Refuses to buy wood from suppliers that are not able to provide all necessary documentation related to health and safety requirements from its workers or subcontractors; - Provides training to its own forest harvesting teams (obligatory); - Provides a copy of best forest management practices, including explanations on health and safety, to the forest workers: - Supervises own harvesting operations and the operations of suppliers on the fulfilment of the health and safety requirements.
+- Obliges suppliers and subcontractors to provide all necessary legal documentation (accreditation of having contracted the risk prevention service, training records on health and safety risks, record of delivery of PPE to all workers, a positive certificate for each worker issued by a doctor); - Refuses to buy wood from suppliers that are not able to provide all necessary documentation related to health and safety requirements from its workers or subcontractors; - Provides training to its own forest harvesting teams (obligatory); - Provides a copy of best forest management practices, including explanations on health and safety, to the forest workers; - Supervises own harvesting operations and the operations of suppliers on the fulfilment of the health and safety requirements.
 All required PPE must be used, and other protection equipment must available onsite.
-A check list on different health and safety issues has been developed.
+A checklist on different health and safety issues has been developed.
+This visit is made with a forestry technician from Forestal Soliva and a forestry technician from the supplier.

-If the health and safety requirements are not fulfilled in full during a harvesting operation, the SBP-compliant claim is rejected for the feedstock coming from such operations.
+If the health and safety requirements are not fulfilled in full during an harvesting operation, the SBP-compliant claim is rejected for the feedstock coming from such operations.